usgs/earthquake-processing-formats/format-docs/TravelTimeSession.md

 degrees.
 * SourceLongitude - A number containing the geographic source longitude in degrees.
+* ReturnAllPhases - A boolean flag that indicates whether to return all phases, defaults to false.
+* ReturnBackBranches - A boolean flag that indicates whether to return all arrivals of all phases, defaults to false.
+* ConvertTectonic - A boolean flag that indicates whether to convert tectonic phases (Pb to Pg and Sb to Sg), defaults to false.
 * UseRSTT - A boolean flag that indicates whether the RSTT regional travel-time model is to be used.
 * IsPlot - A boolean flag that indicates whether the travel-time session is